Rockstar Advanced Game Engine: Development

 Since the release of Max Payne 3, the engine supports DirectX 11 and stereoscopic 3D rendering for personal computers.
 Max Payne 3 also marked the first time in which RAGE was capable of rendering the same 720p resolution on a game, both on PlayStation 3 and Xbox 360.
 This benefit has been achieved also in Grand Theft Auto V, which renders at a 720p resolution on both consoles.

 For the remastered versions of Grand Theft Auto V, RAGE was reworked for the eighth generation of video game consoles, with 1080p resolution support for both the PlayStation 4 and Xbox One.
 The PC version of the game, released in 2015, showed RAGE supporting 4K resolution and frame rates at 60 frames per second, as well as more powerful draw distances, texture filtering, and improved shadow mapping and tessellation quality.

-RAGE would later be further refined with the release of Red Dead Redemption 2 in 2018, supporting physically based rendering, volumetric clouds and fog values, pre-calculated global illumination as well as a Vulkan renderer in the Windows version.
+RAGE would later be further refined with the release of Red Dead Redemption 2 in 2018, supporting physically based rendering, volumetric clouds and fog values, pre-calculated global illumination as well as a Vulkan renderer in the Windows version in addition to DirectX 12.
 The Euphoria engine was overhauled to create advanced AI as well as enhanced physics and animations for the game.
 HDR support was added in May 2019.
-Support for Nvidia's Deep Learning Super Sampling (DLSS) was added in July 2021.
+Support for Nvidia's Deep Learning Super Sampling (DLSS) and AMD's FidelityFX Super Resolution (FSR) were added in July 2021 and September 2022 respectively.

+The 2022 release of Grand Theft Auto V for the ninth generation of video game consoles introduced several enhancements, incorporating features from later RAGE titles.
+Raytraced reflections and shadows, native 4K resolution on the PlayStation 5 and Xbox Series X, upscaled 4K on the Xbox Series S, as well as HDR support were added.
+In 2025 these features were extended further with the release of Grand Theft Auto V Enhanced on PC which introduced real-time raytraced global illumination and raytraced ambient occlusion, as well as support for DLSS and FSR.